rethinkdb/rethinkdb-rs/3-cluster-administration/system-issues.md

 [siout]: /docs/troubleshooting/#my-secondary-index-is-outdated

-This issue will only appear in the `issues` table once&mdash;check the `info` field for the tables and indexes it affects.
+This issue will only appear in the `current_issues` table once&mdash;check the `info` field for the tables and indexes it affects.

 ## Server disconnection issues ##

 ```
-type: server_down
+type: "server_disconnected"
 critical: true
 info: {
-    server: "<server>",
+    disconnected_server: "<server>",
-    affected_servers: ["<server1>", "<server2>", ...]
+    reporting_servers: ["<server1>", "<server2>", ...]
 }
 ```

-A server within the cluster has lost contact with one or more of the other servers within the cluster; `affected_servers` is a list of the names (or UUIDs) of servers that report they've lost contact with `server`.
+A server within the cluster has lost contact with one or more of the other servers within the cluster; `reporting_servers` is a list of the names (or UUIDs) of servers that report they've lost contact with the `disconnected_server`.

 Fix this by resolving the communication problem between the servers.
 If the server has crashed and lost data and the problem cannot be resolved, you can permanently delete the server's entry from the [server_config][st] table.
 (See  `server_config` in [System tables][st] for more details about the effects of deleting a server.)

-This issue will only appear in the table once per server.
+This issue will only appear in the table once per disconnected server.

 ## Server ghost issues ##